angelo4501/r5dashboard/README.md

 ## Project info

-DSWD Scale-Up Results Dashboard for Western Visayas Region.
-Track validation progress for Antique, Capiz, and Iloilo provinces.
+DSWD Scale-Up Results Dashboard for BICOL REGION.

 ## How can I edit this code?